 The collectors have to assume that any fuel left in a vehicle may be contaminated and so all fuel will be removed after the vehicle is collected.
 However, this will not affect the purchase price given.
-Please do not remove any fuel yourself due to health and safety risks of handling flammable liquids.
+Please do not remove any fuel yourself due to the health and safety risks surrounding the handling of flammable liquids.

 What happens if my vehicle doesn’t have a service history?

 It’s not a problem if your vehicle doesn’t have any service history.
 Any service history you can provide us is appreciated but it’s not a requirement.
 If any documents and information are missing, please make us aware at the quote stage.

 My vehicle doesn’t turn on; can you still take it?

 Yes, we can still take your vehicle if it doesn’t turn on.
 Please make sure you have made us aware of the condition of your vehicle so any necessary recovery equipment can be organised for collection.

 I’ve accidentally left something in my vehicle, what do I do?